SWOT Analysis

 Completing a SWOT Analysis

 Completing a SWOT analysis is very simple.
 It can be done by an individual or a group of people.
-However, it is best be completed as a session.
+However, it is best be completed as a brainstorming session.

 The SWOT analysis is typically presented as a grid or matrix.
 It is comprised of four quadrants, one for each of the SWOT headings: Strengths, Weaknesses, Opportunities, and Threats.